 4. How can a PCI RR-friendly journal be sufficiently certain of the quality of the PCI RR review process to accept RRs that are recommended by PCI RR without additional peer review?

 First, the Managing Board of PCI RR has substantial editorial experience in general (e.g. including the chief editor of BMJ Open Science, Emily Sena), and also includes Chris Chambers and Zoltan Dienes who have many years experience editing RRs.
 Chambers co-founded the RR format at the journal Cortex, currently serves as section editor for RRs at multiple journals and has handled hundreds of submissions.
-This core team will govern the PCI RR platform and ensure exceptional review standards.
+This core team governs the PCI RR platform and ensures exceptional review standards; furthermore the complete review histories for accepted submissions are openly available and can be freely evaluated for quality.
 Along with all PCI communities, PCI RR is also a member of COPE.

 Second, PCI RR includes a broad and diverse team of specialist recommenders, the PCI term for action editor.
 Editorial board members and associate editors at PCI RR-friendly journals are welcome to join PCI RR as recommenders, increasing overlap between PCI RR and journals.
 Editors in such circumstances are free to continue their existing role at their journal while also serving at PCI RR, and the journal can continue to offer a direct submission route for RRs alongside the PCI RR track.
 Editors who wish to join PCI RR are invited to complete a brief expression of interest or contact the PCI RR Managing Board (firstname.lastname@example.org).